necat101/Chronos-CLGCM/README.md

 <br>

+## v0.3 (alpha) Changelog

+  - **Models are now self-contained**, storing their own architecture configuration.
+You no longer need to re-specify hyperparameters for inference or quantization.
-  - Refactored to a directory-based model system to bundle weights and tokenizer files together.
+  - Refactored to a **directory-based model system** to bundle weights, config, and tokenizer files together, fixing all tokenizer mismatch errors.
-  - Fixed critical tokenizer mismatch bug that caused gibberish output during inference.
-  - Simplified command-line interface by unifying model loading under the `--model-path` argument.
+  - Simplified the command-line interface by unifying model loading under the `--model-path` argument.
+  - Fixed the training resume process, which now correctly uses the `--resume-from-ckpt` flag to load a specific checkpoint file.
-  - Deprecated old file-based flags (`--ckpt`, `--load-quantized`, etc.) in favor of the new, more robust system.
+  - Deprecated old file-based flags (`--ckpt`, `--load-quantized`, `--resume-from-model-path`) in favor of the new, more robust system.

 -----